AmazingAshish/ePustakalay/README.md

 ## Demo

-You can see a live demo of Songify [here](https://amazingashish.github.io/ePustakalay/).
+You can see a live demo of ePustakalay [here](https://amazingashish.github.io/ePustakalay/).

 ## Features